Macca473/CalenderHomework/README.md

 # CalenderHomework

+Heres the link but it doesn't seam to link to the api: https://macca473.github.io/CalenderHomework/index.html

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar